-Due from Stockholders
+Due from Stockholder

-Due from stockholders mainly pertain to advances to the Group's President to be used in the Agri-Sector Digitalization Program in partnership with government agencies (see Note 1).
-These are non-interest bearing advances, unsecured, not guaranteed and no impairment and are generally collectible on demand and to be settled in cash and other assets through liquidation or offsetting with corresponding payable.
-As at December 31, 2022 and 2021, the balance of due from stockholders is current.
+Due from stockholder is noninterest-bearing advances, unsecured, not guaranteed and no impairment and are generally collectible in cash and other assets through liquidation or offsetting with corresponding payable.
+In 2023 and 2022, the balances due from the stockholder are all current.